 Lots of work and effort goes into great sounding speakers, here is a summary of what I did:

-Modelled using Lumped Parameter Modelling software - AkAbak
+Modelled acoustic performance using Lumped Parameter Modelling software - AkAbak

 Designed using SolidWorks